quchen/hackage-graph/README.md

 Graph of Hackage packages
 =========================

-Inspired by the recent release of [cabal-db][cabal-db], I wondered what Hackage might look like on a larger scale.
+The goal of this package is making the graph of Hackage package dependencies available.

+The program is very much hacked together with only that goal only in mind, so the code is fairly ugly (but short enough so it doesn’t matter).

-Hackage currently (April 2014) consists of around 6000 nodes (packages) with 36000 edges (dependencies).
-Only the dependencies of the latest version of each package are taken into account.
-Ignoring packages with two or less dependencies and `base`, here is what it looks like:
+Taking only the dependencies of the latest version of each package are taken into account and ignoring packages with two or less dependencies and `base`, here is what Hackage looked like at the time of creation:

 ![](out/hackage-3in-small.png)

 A higher resolution that includes package names image is available in the [`out`](out/) directory (18 MiB PNG), as well as the raw [`dot`][dot] file to create it.
+(Visualization made with [Gephi][gephi].)

 Since there are *lots* of dependencies going all over the place, the graph is mostly a giant blob.
 To extract useful information from it probably requires